Using OAuth to connect to Power BI Report Server and SSRS

 Connecting with the Power BI Mobile App

-When you select Connect, you will be directed to your ADFS login page.
+When you select Connect, you be directed to your ADFS sign-in page.
 Enter valid credentials for your domain.

-After you select Sign in, you will see the elements from your Reporting Services server.
+After you select Sign in, you see the elements from your Reporting Services server.

 You can enable multi-factor authentication to enable additional security for your environment.
 To learn more, see Configure AD FS 2016 and Azure MFA.

 You can set up Fiddler to act as a proxy for your mobile devices to see how far the request made it.
-To enable a Fiddler proxy for your phone device, you will need to setup the CertMaker for iOS and Android on the machine running Fiddler.
-This is an add-on from Telerik for Fiddler.
+To enable a Fiddler proxy for your phone device, you need to setup the CertMaker for iOS and Android on the machine running Fiddler.
+The add-on is from Telerik for Fiddler.

-If the sign in works successfully when using Fiddler, you may have a certificate issue with either the WAP application or the ADFS server.
-You can use a tool such as Microsoft Message Analyzer to verify if the certificates are valid.
+If the sign-in works successfully when using Fiddler, you may have a certificate issue with either the WAP application or the ADFS server.

 Register a Service Principal Name (SPN) for a Report Server